-The Complainant provided a 68 page disclosure document entitled "2012 Assessment Review Board - Evidence Submission" that was entered as "Exhibit C1" and a related 100 page appendix document entitled "2012 Assessment Review Board - Evidence Appendix" that was entered as "Exhibit C2".
+The Complainant provided a 61 page disclosure document entitled "2012 Assessment Review Board - Evidence Submission" that was entered as "Exhibit C1".
+The Complainant requested that evidence and argument from a related 100 page appendix document entitled "2012 Assessment Review Board - Evidence Appendix" that was entered as "Exhibit C2" in hearing File #67058, be brought forward to this hearing.
 The Complainant along with Exhibit C1 and Exhibit C2 provided the following evidence or argument with respect to this issue: